 These were the two main reasons why I chose Blogger to start my blogging journey.

 Starting a blog with Blogger is free of cost.
 It requires very little effort to set it up and get running.

-Like me, many of you who are considering to start their blog, choosing the blogging platform is the first thing they need to decide.
-With so much of varying information around, you may get confused.
+Like me, many of you who are considering starting your blog, choosing the blogging platform is the first thing they need to decide.
+With so much varying information around, you may get confused.

 The answer to this question is not as tough as you may feel.
 I have seen people researching for weeks just to figure out what platform to use.
 I did that at the start and wasted a lot of time doing so.